East Coast Railway Infrastructure Protection Projects ECRIPP

 Next Steps

-All information gathered by the project team will be used to inform the design development of the project which will be the subject of the Environmental Impact Assessment (EIA) and Appropriate Assessment (AA) as part of the planning application.
+All information gathered by the project team will be used to finalise the design development of the preferred scheme for each project.
+The preferred scheme will then be the subject of an Environmental Impact Assessment (EIA) and Appropriate Assessment (AA) as part of the planning application.
+There will be a statutory consultation period run by An Coimisiún Pleanála where the public will be invited, via public notices, to make submissions, directly to An Coimisiún Pleanála which the commission will consider in its decision-making process.

 ECRIPP - FAQs